vickywane/React-tic-tac-toe/README.md

-# Fairwinds Frontend Developer Assesment Task
+# A Fun Tic-Tac-Toe Game
-This task was given to Victory Nwani as an assesment for a Frontend Role with Fairwinds.
 A live preview has been deployed to Netlify and is available [here](https://practical-pasteur-f3a2d5.netlify.app/).

 ![A preview image of the application built](./src/img/preview.png)